 - Amazing Discoveries Mirror Maze

 Hours of operation: 10 am – 8 pm

 Location: Location: 201 S. 18th St, St Louis

 Visit Union Station Attractions WEBSITE for more information.

-The City Museum is a 9 story high, old shoe factory turned into an industrial playground that is funky and fun for kids of all ages.
-Think of it as an adult playground that kids love as much as the adults.
+The City Museum is a 9-story high, old shoe factory turned into an industrial playground that is funky and fun for kids of all ages.
+Think of it as an adult playground that kids love as much as adults.
 This is one of the most unusual places you will ever visit.
 Expect the unexpected!

 The most exciting part is that the City Museum is not finished and never will be.
 You will find something different every time you visit.